open-pioneer/trails-starter/docs/tutorials/HowToCreateAService.md

 }
 ```

-## Adding an extension API
+## Referencing all services that provide a certain interface

-Services have the powerful capability to gather all implementations of a certain interface.
+Services have the powerful capability to gather all services that provide a certain interface name
+by specifying `all: true` in the `build.config.mjs`.

-This can be used, for example, to provide an extension API: a user may add its own services into the inner workings of another service by implementing an interface.
+This can be used, for example, to implement an extension API: a user may add its own services into the inner workings of another service by providing an interface.

-This section demonstrates how to do that by adding a simple extension API to the `MathService`: clients will be called whenever someone triggers are call to `multiply`.
+This section demonstrates how to do that by adding a simple extension API to the `MathService`: clients will be called whenever someone triggers a call to `multiply`.

 This time, we will start with the TypeScript integration.

-### Updating the TypeScript API
+### Creating the TypeScript API for the new interface

 In your `api.ts`, add another interface: